mWater/ui-builder/README.md

 `row` is only different from `id` in that `row` can have expressions based on it.
 Also, `row` stores its table in `table` where
 `id` uses `idTable`.

+The values of context variables depends on the type.

+`row`: actual value of the row's primary key. `null` for none

+`rowset`: expression with a boolean value. e.g. `{ type: "op", table: "customers", op: "is not null", exprs: [{ type: "field", table: "customers", column: "name" }] }`

+Other: mWater expression.
+Which means that, for example, number variables could have value `{ type: "literal", valueType: "number", value: 123 }`, not `123`

 ### Widgets

 A widget contains a single block and has a human readable name.
 It also defines 0 or more contexts variables that will be passed to the block.